rezyandrean-plb/kwsg-cms/AWS_S3_SETUP.md

    - Verify your IAM user has the correct permissions
    - Check that the bucket policy allows public read access
    - Ensure the access keys are correct
+   - Verify Object Ownership is set to "Bucket owner enforced"

 3. **"Region mismatch" error**
    - Make sure `AWS_REGION` matches your bucket's region